cwvecchione/CW-Adventure-World-RPG/README.md

 Arrow keys to move, Spacebar to attack.

 ## Planned Features
-Updated Graphics, Character Select, Inventory System, Muliplayer
+Updated Graphics, Character Select, Inventory System, and Mobile Touch Support.
+A separate MMO version of this game is also in development.